Material Histories of the Human Record

 Students who wish to receive the certificate must complete the following course work, research, and teaching requirements:

-Teaching Students will commit to doing significant teaching in the collections through one of the following pathways: (a) serving as a teaching fellow in a course with a substantial collections-based curriculum (such as courses associated with the “Six Pretty Good Ideas” first-year program); (b) assisting with a Beinecke intensive course 3-4 times a semester; (c) supporting collections-based courses on a one-off basis 4-6 times over the course of a year.
-In addition to providing students with pedagogical training, this requirement will expand the opportunities for undergraduates to be exposed to and engage with Yale’s collections.
-The co-directors will also work on creating Graduate Professional Development opportunities for students within the Yale libraries which can be used as a substitute for the teaching requirement.
+Teaching Students commit to doing significant teaching in the collections through one of the following pathways: (a) serving as a teaching fellow in a course with a substantial collections-based curriculum (such as courses associated with the Six Pretty Good Ideas first-year program); (b) assisting with a Beinecke intensive course three to four times a semester; or (c) supporting collections-based courses on a one-off basis four to six times over the course of a year.
+The co-directors also work on creating Graduate Professional Development opportunities for students within the Yale libraries which can be used as a substitute for the teaching requirement.
 Students should plan to consult early with the certificate co-directors and their DGS to plan for this requirement.
+Students must register for MHHR 950 in the semester when they plan to complete their teaching requirement for the certificate.

 CERTIFICATE WORKSHOP